UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/vector_spaces/spans.md

 ### Spanning sets for null spaces

 We have seen that null spaces can be written as ranges.
 Therefore they have spanning sets.
 But, how do we compute one?
+In general, we have the following.

+**Proposition**.
+The null space will be spanned by $d$ vectors where $d$ is the number of free variables in row echelon form.
+To get a spanning set, we can write the general parametric solution for system and evaluate $d$ times by setting each free variable to $1$ and all the others to $0$.

-Let's take the example of
+A proof will be part of your [homework]({% link homework/05.md %}) but for now let's take the example of
 $$
     A =
     \begin{pmatrix}